amrendra01/amrendra01/README.md

 - 👋 Hi, I’m Amrendra Singh
 - 👀 I’m interested in learning new technologies
-- 🌱 I’m currently learning Cloud
+- 🌱 I’m currently learning Cloud technologies and AI/ML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Twitter-@imamrendrasingh